Pat Powers (producer): Powers enters sound-film field

-Powers invested in what remained of the sound film company DeForest Phonofilm in the spring of 1927.
-Lee De Forest was on the verge of bankruptcy, due to legal fees from a series of lawsuits against former associates Theodore Case and Freeman Harrison Owens.
-DeForest was by that time selling cut-price sound equipment to second-run movie theaters wanting to convert to sound on the cheap.
+Inventor Lee De Forest, a pioneer in adding sound to motion pictures, was on the verge of bankruptcy, due to legal fees from a series of lawsuits against former associates Theodore Case and Freeman Harrison Owens.
+By the late 1920s De Forest was selling cut-rate sound equipment to second-run movie theaters wanting to convert to sound on the cheap.

-In June 1927, Powers made an unsuccessful takeover bid for De Forest's company.
-In the aftermath of the failed takeover, Powers hired a former DeForest technician, William Garity, to produce a cloned version of the Phonofilm sound recording system, which became Powers Cinephone.
+Powers invested in what remained of De Forest's Phonofilm company in the spring of 1927.
+In June 1927, Powers made an unsuccessful takeover bid for the company, and subsequently sued De Forest for $25,000.
+In the aftermath of the failed takeover, Powers hired a former De Forest technician, William Garity, to replicate the Phonofilm sound recording system, which became Powers Cinephone.
 By this time, De Forest was in too weak a financial position to mount a legal challenge against Powers for patent infringement.